Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

-Facing the model uncertainties before applying Bayes' rule, one way is to improve the modeling accuracy and reduce such uncertainties whenever new domain knowledge arrives, for example, by replacing Gaussian distributions with Student's $t$ distributions when outliers exist \cite[Chap.~17]{gelman2013bayesian}; approaches in line with this principle are frequently referred to as adaptive methods.
-When improving the modeling accuracy is practically challenging due to, e.g., limited domain knowledge, the other way that tolerates or withstands the model uncertainties can be attractive to practitioners; methods aligning with this principle are called robust methods.
-According to \citet[Sec.~15.2]{huber2009robust}, the robust design can be achieved by two operations: a) adjusting the prior distribution (i.e., prior belief) and/or the data distribution (i.e., data evidence); or b) balancing the relative importance between them.
+In what follows, when we do not specify whether a distribution is true or nominal, it is understood to be nominal.
+According to \citet[Section~15.2]{huber2009robust}, the robust design can be achieved by two operations: a) modifying the prior distribution (i.e., prior belief) and/or the data distribution (i.e., data evidence); or b) balancing the relative importance between them.
+This proposal is motivationally valid because the key to information fusion indeed lies in properly weighing the information from independent sources \citep{koliander2022fusion}, specifically between prior beliefs and data evidence in Bayesian inference.
 The boundary between the two operations, however, is not sharp because to make one distribution noninformative (e.g., to widen its spread on $\Theta$) is to downweight its relative importance, compared to the other, in calculating the posterior; cf. \eqref{eq:bayes-rule}.
-Four technical approaches that realize the above philosophy of Bayesian robustness include the following. \begin{enumerate}[label=A\arabic*)] \item Employing noninformative priors (e.g., uniform or large-entropy distributions) to admit the lack of prior knowledge \citep{berger1994overview}.
-In this case, the data distribution $p(\bm y | \bm \theta)$ is assumed to be accurate and the Bayes' rule \eqref{eq:bayes-rule} calculating the posterior remains unchanged.
+Four technical approaches that realize the above philosophy of Bayesian robustness include the following. \begin{enumerate}[label=A\arabic*)] \item Employing noninformative priors (e.g., uniform or large-entropy distributions\footnote{In the deterministic interpretation of Bayes' rule, the most informative priors are delta distributions $\delta_{\vec \theta_0}(\vec \theta)$, whereas in the stochastic interpretation, the most informative priors are the true ones $p_0(\vec \theta)$.
+For both cases, the most noninformative priors are uniform distributions.}) to admit the lack of prior knowledge \citep{berger1994overview}.
+In this case, the data distribution $p(\bm y | \bm \theta)$ is assumed to be accurate, and Bayes' rule \eqref{eq:bayes-rule} calculating the posterior remains unchanged.

-\item Modifying the data distribution to better accommodate data evidence under the likelihood uncertainty \citep{nguyen2019optimistic}, \citep[Chaps.~4 and 5]{huber2009robust}.
+\item Modifying the data distribution to better accommodate data evidence under the likelihood uncertainty \citep{nguyen2019optimistic}; \citep[Chapters~4 and 5]{huber2009robust}.
 For a given $\bm \theta$, this amounts to adjusting its $\bm y$-data evidence $p(\bm y | \bm \theta)$.
 In this case, the prior distribution $p(\bm \theta)$ is assumed to be accurate and the rule generating the posterior stays the same as \eqref{eq:bayes-rule}.